simongeek/PandasDA/README.md

 # Pandas + Seaborn tutorial on Weather data for San Francisco Bay Area in California

 Project analysys the weather on [San Francisco Bay Area region in California](https://en.wikipedia.org/wiki/San_Francisco_Bay_Area), exactly for cities like San Francisco, San Mateo, Santa Clara, Mountain View and San Jose.
-Data cleaning, manipulation and data transformation was done with use of [Pandas](http://pandas.pydata.org/).
+Data cleaning, manipulation and data transformation was done with use of [Pandas](http://pandas.pydata.org/) - powerful Python data analysis toolkit.
+Addionaly there are many visualization, where some of them were prepared with matplotlib and [seaborn](https://seaborn.pydata.org/) library.
+This project will introduce us to the basics of Pandas concept such as: [data frames](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html), [manipulation and data transformation](https://www.analyticsvidhya.com/blog/2016/01/12-pandas-techniques-python-data-manipulation/), data cleaning, draw conclusions etc.

 Sample plots: